khushveerk/khushveerk/README.md

 Finally, we have our **Analytics and Monitoring team** , which continuously tracks user interactions and system performance.
 This data-driven approach allows us to adapt and improve our services, ensuring that we stay ahead of market trends and customer expectations.

+## Tools and Components Overview :-

+### User Service

+***Postman:*** Used for API development and testing, allowing developers to create and test user-related APIs efficiently.

+***Swagger/OpenAPI:*** Provides API documentation and design, making it easier to understand and use user service endpoints.

+***Spring Boot:*** A Java framework that simplifies the development of microservices for managing user accounts and profiles.

+***MongoDB:*** A NoSQL database that stores user profiles and data in a flexible, scalable manner.

+***Express.js:*** A web framework for building RESTful APIs specifically for user service functionalities.

+***Docker:** Enables containerization, ensuring consistent deployment of the user service across different environments.

+***Kubernetes:*** Manages and orchestrates user service containers, facilitating scaling and management.

+***Prometheus:*** Monitors user service metrics, providing insights into performance and reliability.

+***Grafana:*** Visualizes user service performance metrics, helping teams track and analyze data effectively.

+***GitHub/GitLab:*** Version control systems that support collaboration and code management for user service development.

+***JIRA:*** A project management tool used for tracking tasks and issues related to user service development.

+***RabbitMQ:*** A message broker that facilitates asynchronous communication within the user service.

+### Product Service

+***Postman:*** Similar to the user service, it is used for API development and testing for product-related APIs.

+***Swagger/OpenAPI:*** Provides documentation and design for product service endpoints, enhancing usability.

+***Spring Boot:*** A framework for building microservices that manage product catalogs and details.

+***MongoDB:*** Stores product information in a flexible NoSQL format.

+***PostgreSQL:*** A relational database used for structured product data management.

+***Docker:*** Ensures consistent deployment of the product service through containerization.

+***Kubernetes***: Orchestrates product service containers for efficient management and scaling.

+***Prometheus:*** Monitors metrics related to the product service, ensuring performance tracking.

 ## Conclusion: The Future of Myntra

  In conclusion, Myntra’s architecture is not just a technical framework; it’s a carefully crafted ecosystem designed to enhance the shopping experience.
 By investing in Myntra, you’re not just investing in a platform; you’re investing in a vision—a vision of a future where fashion is accessible, personalized, and enjoyable for everyone.